ItsLeMax/Discord-April-Fools/README.md

 # Discord April Fools
-Code for a Discord Bot that renames every person on a discord server to a chosable text.
+Renames every person on a discord server to a chosable text

 > [!CAUTION]
 > This bot uses DiscordJS v13.
 Newer versions may be required and not work.